gioblu/PJON/README.md

 ====

 ####Error handling
-PJON is designed to inform the user if the communication link to a certain device is lost or if the packtes buffer is full.
+PJON is designed to inform the user if an error is detected.
 A `void function` has to be defined as the error handler, it receives 2 parameters the first is the error code and the second is 1 byte additional data related to the error.

 Error types:
 - `CONNECTION_LOST` (value 101), `data` parameter contains lost device's id.